Jubatian/rrpge-spec/specs/kcall.rst

 - N/S:    May not provide this information returning zero strings.
 - Param1: Target Data memory page to load the data into.
 - Param2: Start offset within page (only bits 8-11 are used).
+- Param3 - Param10: 8 word User ID to get the UTF-8 representation of.
 - Ret.
 A: Index of kernel task or 0x8000 if no more task slots are available.

 The User ID is broken in two parts, each of which an UTF-8 representation may